Reviewing ICON Public Limited Company (ICLR)'s and Thermo Fisher Scientific Inc. (NYSE:TMO)'s results | New Business Observer

-Both ICON Public Limited Company (NASDAQ:ICLR) and Thermo Fisher Scientific Inc. (NYSE:TMO) compete on a level playing field in the Medical Laboratories & Research industry.
-We will evaluate their performance with regards to dividends, analyst recommendations, profitability, risk, earnings and valuation, institutional ownership.
+As Medical Laboratories & Research companies, ICON Public Limited Company (NASDAQ:ICLR) and Thermo Fisher Scientific Inc. (NYSE:TMO) are our subject to contrast.
+And more specifically their profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.

 |Gross Revenue